 IPv4 addresses are comprised of four bytes, known as octets, and we usually come across them in a form called dotted decimal notation (e.g. “192.168.1.1”).
 Practically everyone reading this book understands this representation, if only by sight.
 This method of representation was briefly introduced in the IETF RFC 1123 in 1989 when they denoted it as “#.#.#.#”, but it was more clearly defined in the IETF’s uniform resource identifier (URI) generic syntax draft (RFC 3986, http://tools.ietf.org/html/rfc3986) in 2005.
 When you come across other security domain elements, you’ll want to do plenty of similar digging to ensure you have all information you need to process them or create complete regular expressions to locate them in unstructured data.

 Since we know an 8-bit byte can range in value from 0 through 255, we also know the dotted decimal range is 0.0.0.0 through 255.255.255.255 which is 32-bits and if we count the possible address space, we have a total of 4,294,967,296 possible addresses (the maximum value of a 32-bit integer).
 This brings us to another method of storing and handling IP addresses: any IP address can be converted to/from a 32-bit integer value.
 This is important because the integer representation saves both space and time and we can calculate some things a bit easier with that representation than the dotted-decimal form.
-If you are writing or using a tool that only perceives an IP address as a character string or set of character strings, then you are potentially wasting space by trading a 4-byte/32-bit representation for a (worst case) 15-byte/120-bit representation.
+If you are writing or using a tool that only perceives an IP address as a character string or set of character strings, then you are potentially wasting space by trading a 4-byte, 32-bit representation for a (worst case) 15-byte, 120-bit representation.
 Furthermore, you are also choosing to use less efficient string comparison code versus integer arithmetic and comparison plus bitwise operations to accomplish the same tasks.
 While this may have little-to-no impact in some scenarios, the repercussions grow significant when dealing with large volumes of IP addresses (and become worse in the IPv6 world) and repeated operations.

 type="tip"